ScrapingLab

 4.2 Using News APIs

 News APIs give you more control and extra goodies like categories and sentiment analysis.
-Here's the scoop:
+Here is what you need to know:

 1. Pick a news API provider.
 Some options: